 It is important to clearly identify the cheque by providing: the account name and number; the cheque number and amount; the date of the cheque; and to whom the cheque is payable.

 NAB may charge a fee for stopping payment on a cheque and we will advise you of this fee at the time you request NAB to stop payment on it.
-The fee is also outlined in NAB's Personal and Business Banking brochures entitled 'A Guide to Fees and Charges'.
-These brochures are available on request or through NAB's website nab.com.au.
+The fee is also outlined in NAB's Personal Banking Fees and Charges Guide.

 Unauthorised alteration of your cheques

 When you write a cheque, you should take care to reduce the opportunity for forgery and fraud.

 When writing a cheque: do not leave gaps between the words or figures; begin the amount in words as close as possible to the left hand side; begin the amount in figures as close as possible to the dollar sign ($); never use pencil or ink that can be rubbed out; never sign a cheque before it is used or filled out; and always write the amount in words because words are harder to alter.

 Your cheque may (at NAB's discretion), be returned unpaid or 'dishonoured' by NAB in certain circumstances.
 These include: there are not enough available funds in your account to cover the amount of the cheque; there is some irregularity with your cheque, for example it is unsigned, is more than 15 months old, is post-dated (i.e. the cheque bears a date that has not arrived), or has been materially altered (e.g. by a change to the amount originally stated on it) and you may not have provided your full signature against the alteration; you have instructed NAB to stop payment of your cheque; or NAB has received notice of your mental incapacity or of your death.